ManasaBusani/ReactFrameworkUI/README.md

-After creating the React app we need to install Required Dependencies using the command npm install and start using npm start.
+I used the following commands

+npx create-react-app front-end

+npm install

+npm start

-After creating a repo named ReactFrameworkUI, I've pushed the code into this repo using the following commands in GitBash
+After creating a repo named ReactFrameworkUI, I've pushed the code into this repo using the following commands in Git

+git init

-Git add .
+git add .

-Git commit
+git commit -m "Commit"

-Git pull
+git pull

-Git push
+git push